a3794110/V2X-Gym/README.md

 Future works
 ========
-We will upload an RL V2X example which improving the performance of sensing-based SPS with RL in few weeks.
+We will upload a RL V2X example which improving the performance of sensing-based SPS with RL in few weeks.